Evernight/lazy-beancount/README.md

 - Configuration generator and example supporting many accounts (cash, investments, savings), multiple currencies, examples of common useful shortcuts and a couple of useful hacks.
 - All tested together (manually) in a coherent setup.

-The primary goal is to enable **gradual** and **incremental** migration of personal finances into Beancount.
+The main goal is to enable **gradual** and **incremental** migration of personal finances into Beancount.

 ![lazy-beancount](images/demo_dashboard.png)

-The full guide is located at https://lazy-beancount.xyz/.
+Full guide is located at https://lazy-beancount.xyz/.
 The approach roughly follows these principles:
 - Some of the values should be tracked precisely (e.g. net worth)
-- Other things are an approximation (e.g. expenses breakdown)
+- Other things are an approximation (e.g. in expenses breakdown, unclassified or some misclassified entires are ok)
 - Data entry should be automated or easy
-- But it should be possible to track things to any level of precision you need
+- But it should be possible to track things to any level of precision if you need to

 # Setup (Docker compose)